jccsub/usproxy/notes.and.credits.md

 ### Using Typescript
 The following was a quick intro into using typescript with node:
 * [Developing a restful api with node and typescript](http://mherman.org/blog/2016/11/05/developing-a-restful-api-with-node-and-typescript/#.WOOdm28rLmg)

+### Using TypeORM

+I started off with the plan of just mixing in my sql into my reader/writer classes.
+I really didn't want to use or implement an orm, but keeping the sql spread out in different node classes was not pleasant either and without realizing it, as I began to refactor my code I ended up implementing much of an orm that continued to grow so quickly that it was in danger of becoming the most significant component of the application.
+I abandoned the sql related classes that I had written for TypeORM.
+It looks like one of the more successful (and simple) node orms out there.

 ### Using Mocha for test support